-Each sensor box contains a “sensor node” which comprises a small processor, storage for readings, electronics to interface to specific sensors, a battery and a radio transceiver to communicate.
+In Glen Feshie each sensor box contains a “sensor node” which comprises a small processor, storage for readings, electronics to interface to specific sensors, a battery and a radio transceiver to communicate.
+The nodes ran the Contiki operating system.
 These nodes use very little power so the battery can last over a year.
-Regular communications (eg hourly) fetch the data to our server.
+Regular communications (eg hourly) fetched the data to our server.

 In the summer of 2014 we built Zolertia Z1 based nodes, with a CC1120 radio module and various sensor interfaces (mainly RS485).
 These were tested in the Cairngorms site and successfully communicated over long distances (1-3km).

-In the latest deployment we used a custom CC2538 based board designed by Graeme Bragg, in place of the Z1 and an updated MS2 motherboard.
+In the later deployments we used a custom CC2538 based board designed by Graeme Bragg, in place of the Z1 and an updated MS2 motherboard.
 This gave us more code space and speed.
 These have a 32 MHz Cortex-M3 with 32kiB RAM and 512 kiB flash.

 More details are available in our SenSys paper.